matrix-org/synapse/docs/setup/installation.md

 xcode-select --install
 ```

-Some extra dependencies may be needed, you can use Homebrew (https://brew.sh) for that.
+Some extra dependencies may be needed.
+You can use Homebrew (https://brew.sh) for them.

 You may need to install icu, and make the icu binaries and libraries accessible.
 Please follow [the official instructions of PyICU](https://pypi.org/project/PyICU/) to do so.